12/5/2022

 9 Key Tips for Shared Office Space Etiquette

-Return to Shared Office Space in Many Forms
+Returning to Shared Office Space

 During this past year, many businesses and professionals returned to working from office space in some form.
-While some companies with permanent office space mandated a full return to working five days a week, most have embraced a hybrid work environment where employees work from a designated workspace a specified number of days per week and from their home the remainder of the week.
+While some companies with permanent office space mandated a full return to work five days a week, most have embraced a hybrid work environment where employees work from a designated workspace a specified number of days per week and from their home the remainder of the week.

-9 Shared Office Space Etiquette Tips
+Eight Shared Office Space Etiquette Tips

-Respect Boundaries
+1. Respect Boundaries of Dedicated Workspace

 For shared office space environments where there are dedicated workspaces allocated, it is important to avoid using those.
 Don’t camp out in a dedicated workspace without permission to do so, stop and peruse a book sitting in the workspace, borrow pen or paper, or look at documents (stored or not stored) in the area.
 For professionals working in a workspace—dedicated or hot—you need to avoid interrupting them or having work and personal conversations right outside of their space.

-Maintain Work and Meeting Schedules
+2. Maintain Work and Meeting Schedules

 When working from a shared office space environment, make sure you keep to a schedule.
 If you’re in a hot desk, then you need to be respectful of those using the desk before and after you.
 Don’t show up 5 or 10 minutes before your time begins and stand waiting on the professional who has the space reserved before you to wrap up things.
 Stand around the corner or sit in the lobby until your time at the hot desk begins.
 When wrapping up work in the workspace, you should not wait until a minute before your time is finished to clean up the workspace.
 Rather, you should begin a few minutes beforehand cleaning up the workspace and packing up your things so you don’t encroach into the time of the person who has the space after you.

-Clean Up the Shared Office Space When Done Working
+3. Clean Up the Shared Office Space When Done Working

 Cleaning up the workspace was applicable before the pandemic; it is even more important in the post-pandemic world.
 Workers come and go throughout the day, and thus it is critical that you keep the workspace from which you’re working clean.
 The last thing anyone wants to do is deal with a mess—napkins, cups of coffee, and other personal items—left behind by a previous coworker or user of a coworking space.
 You should always wipe down everything in a workspace before you use it and when you’re finished.

-One of the biggest distractions in a shared office space such as coworking space can be noise.
+One of the biggest distractions in a shared office space such as a coworking space can be noise.
 Sound carries much easier in a shared open office where there aren’t cubicles and walls.
-This is important to avoid talking loudly in public areas.
-When in workspace areas, you need to ensure that you practice care not to disturb others—not just in talking to others and speaking on the phone but sounds working such as clicking on the keyboard and talking to others on video conference calls.
+It is important to avoid talking loudly in public areas.
+When in workspace areas, you need to ensure that you practice care not to disturb others—not just in talking to others and speaking on the phone but sounds such as clicking on the keyboard and talking to others on video conference calls.

 You should always familiarize yourself with the noise policy of the coworking space where you’re working.
 Some of these policies may spell out what can and cannot be done during different parts of the day.

-Don’t Abuse Services and Amenities
+5. Don’t Abuse Services and Amenities

 Many shared coworking spaces come with a number of different administrative services and amenities.
 These can be a big efficiency booster.
 For example, when booking shared rented meeting room space, you should be sensitive to all other businesses and professionals in the coworking space.
 When leveraging staff for help photocopying and faxing documents, catering beverages and food, and cleaning up rented meeting rooms and workspace, you need to be sensitive to asking office space staff for assistance.

-Use Meeting Rooms for Meetings
+6. Use Meeting Rooms for Meetings

-Keep Private Conversations Private
+7. Keep Private Conversations Private

 All of us have virtual and in-person private conversations.
 These need to be kept private.
 If you have a virtual video conference call where private matters need to be discussed, you need to reserve a day office or rented conference room.
 Don’t put private matters at risk of broader exposure—either within your business or to other professionals and businesses using the same office space.
 When faced with a delicate situation at work—from a difficult performance review, feedback to a coworker, and termination of an employee or vendor relationship—be mindful of those conversations; these need to be kept private and in most instances held in a day office or rented conference room.

-Stay Home If You’re Sick
+8. Stay Home If You’re Sick

 In our post-pandemic world, it is disrespectful and very poor etiquette to show up at work when you are ill.
 The same is true if you begin to develop symptoms while working from an office space; if you start feeling ill, go home immediately.
-Don’t put your coworkers and businesses and professionals in your office space at risk.
+Don’t put your coworkers and other businesses and professionals in your office space at risk.
 Also, when you become ill after working from an office space, make sure to let your HR department—and/or the administrator of the office space—know so they can monitor any interactions between you and others in the office space.

 Using Proper Etiquette in All Office Space